tinydancer-io/solana-proofs/README.md

 ## Getting started
 1) Compile the crates using cargo.
 2) Open the `config.json` in this repo and set the libpath to that of your target folder.
 3) Run the test-validator or validator with `--geyser-plugin-config`.
-If youre using test-validator or any network other than testnet you will have to redeploy the onchain program and then change the program IDs and account address in the config and client.
+If youre using test-validator or any network other than testnet you will have to redeploy the onchain program and then change the program IDs and account address in the config and client. ( The below program ID and account pubkey are deployed on testnet so you may use them as well with a testnet rpc that has the plugin )
 4) Run the test client in the client folder using the following command:
    ```
-   ./target/release/client copy-transaction --signer ~/.config/solana/id.json BgaRwBpqNYbK8WSR4x1rtZn7LMhuwpHqF3nCoFtSjZjg Bg3ZP9GymdRNSojqPs3BrDfwmjS3jXJUMu5jYZ6hR7kv
+   ./target/release/client copy-transaction --signer ~/.config/solana/id.json 3R72AjaZj6gCbANm7LrjNwDqpxacxwnnqE7JgegBTY4Z HPUJAf6r3zJrkM72wB3EhGGtfbTkQwMPMSq6d7HaapYr
    ```
 **Note: This test client only verifies the account proof and not the votes and EAH, for that you have to use [Tinydancer-V1](https://github.com/tinydancer-io/tinydancer/tree/v1)**
 ## Documentation